7homasjames/Multi-Objective-Regionalized-Bayesian-Optimization-Via-Entropy-Search/README.md

 Center Selection Of a Hypercube via Maximum Value Entropy Search is implemented in the `morbes/trust_region.py` file and Tchebycheff's Scalarization for Reintializing Trusted Regions is implemented in the  `morbes/state.py` file.

+### Results
+Evaluation of the output obtained from experimentation are given in `morbes/evaluation.py`

 ### Running the code

 To run a basic benchmark based on the config.json file in experiments/<experiment_name> using <algorithm>, follow these steps: